The Story of Safe Harbor

 During the 2011-2012 season, Safe Harbor provided 5,540 bed-nights and more than 11,000 meals to 158 different homeless men and women.

 In 2012, Safe Harbor is an organization that includes over 20 churches and community groups.
-Now partnering with Street Outreach and the Goodwill Inn, two paid employees provide increased continuity and safety to both guests and volunteers.
+Now partnering with Goodwill’s Street Outreach program and the Goodwill Inn, three paid employees provide increased continuity and safety to both guests and volunteers.

 “I assure you, when you did it for one of the least of these my brothers and sisters, you were doing it for me.”
 Matthew 25:40